Kilkenni/sb.PngToTiled/README.md

 Solution: Manually adjust size of stagehands after conversion to include required constructions but exclude unnecessary space.

+- Biome trees and biome items (always?) tend to have a width of 2 blocks (16 pixels), but are often placed at adjacent blocks in old dungeon chunks.
+This will obviously lead to some of them being always unable to spawn exactly as painter in the chunk.

+Solution: Manually remove some of BTs/BIs after conversion to eliminate spawn overlaps.
+Needs manual experimenting on models to figure out optimal strategy.
+You're welcome to share your findings :)

 ## Usage

 To use under Linux: